dratx/sivara.health/content/articles/robotic-knee-replacement-in-thailand-mako-velys-the-costs-and-benefits.md

 One of the most compelling reasons to consider Thailand for a robotic knee replacement is the significant value, with savings often between 50-70% compared to private UK or US prices.

-An all-inclusive package for a VELYS robotic knee replacement at a premier hospital like Bumrungrad International could be priced around $15,500 USD.
+An all-inclusive package for a VELYS robotic knee replacement at a premier hospital like Bumrungrad International could be priced around $15,500.
 A comprehensive package facilitated by Sivara Health would transparently itemise all costs, so there are no surprises.

 **A Sample All-Inclusive Robotic Knee Package Typically Includes:**

 * The robotic-assisted surgical procedure itself.
-* A high-quality implant from a leading manufacturer like**[](https://www.zimmerbiomet.com/en) [Zimmer Biomet](https://www.zimmerbiomet.com/en)**.
+* A high-quality implant from a leading manufacturer like[](https://www.zimmerbiomet.com/en) Zimmer Biomet.
 * All surgeon, anaesthetist, and hospital operating theatre fees.
 * A private room for your post-operative hospital stay.
 * All pre- and post-operative consultations with your Thai surgeon.